-Detailed dynamic simulation modelling (DSM) will play an important part in the transition to net zero.
-Modelling should evolve from option / site selection through the entire design process, with requirements for different types and levels of information at each stage.

-The accuracy and robustness of detailed simulation models are heavily influenced by the accuracy of the information that is provided and utilised when predicting in-use building performance scenarios.
-To deliver credible and valuable results, information that accurately reflects how the building will be operated when in-use should be sourced, verified and utilised.
+- 5.12.
+Dynamic simulation modelling (DSM) will play an important part in the transition to net zero.
+Modelling should evolve from option/ site selection throughout the entire design process, with requirements for different types and levels of information detail agreed at each stage.
+A DSM guide is available from NZPSB Standard5 website. - 5.13.
+The accuracy and robustness of detailed simulation models are heavily influenced by the accuracy of the information that is provided and utilised when predicting in use building performance scenarios.
+To deliver credible and valuable results, information that accurately reflects how the building will be operated when in use should be sourced, verified and utilised.
 Clients, project teams and wider stakeholders must all take responsibility in providing this information and ensuring its accuracy.
 The results of the modelling should be shared with stakeholders to co-produce decisions.